 Recent Geological Activities

 An eruption in 2008

 Over the years, Anak Krakatoa has reported many volcanic eruptions, including much recent event of 2009.
-There has been other volcanic activities over the globe, nuclear war over the past, but it’s still the loudest sound ever and we hope it remains the same.
-For our ears sake.
+There have been other volcanic activities over the globe, nuclear explosions in the past, but it’s still the loudest sound ever, and we hope it remains the same for our ears’ sake.